shoya4000/FlickrScraper/README.md

 # FlickrScraper
-Uses a webdriver to download all images from a public Flickr account.
+Uses a webdriver to download all images from a public Flickr account to default downloads folder.
-Avoids having to interact with API, and thus also avoids requests being rate-limited, however, is thus a relatively slow process.
+Avoids having to interact with API, and thus also avoids requests being rate-limited.

 Use:
 `npm install selenium-webdriver`